Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (3) Legal basis

-If your personal data relating to an existing or future client relationship is transmitted to us by third parties, in particular by our clients, the legal basis for the processing of the data is also Art.
-6 (1) sentence 1 lit. b GDPR, if the subject matter of our client relationship is the conclusion of a contract with you, the assertion of claims arising from a contract or advice relating to these matters.
+If your personal data relating to an existing or future engagement is transmitted to us by third parties, in particular by our clients, the legal basis for the processing of the data is, on the one hand, also Art.
+6 (1) sentence 1 point (b) GDPR, if the subject matter of our engagement is the conclusion of a contract with you, the assertion or establishment of claims arising from a contract or advice relating to these matters.
 On the other hand, the legal basis is Art.
-6 (1) sentence 1 lit. f GDPR: The data processing serves to safeguard the legitimate interests of our client, which may lie in particular in the assertion, exercise or defence of legal claims.
+6 (1) sentence 1 point (f) GDPR: The data processing serves to safeguard the legitimate interests of our client, which may lie in particular in the assertion, establishment, exercise or defence of legal claims.

 (4) Criteria for the storage period